JoshDoug/Notes/Java/JavaSE/Java-Modules.md

 * Frontends should be able to discover new analysis implementations in new modules without any code changes.

 ##### Interfaces and Instantiation

+An interface can be used to provide a stable abstraction for analysis algorithms, but how do you instantiate an instance of an algorithm?
+Indirection!